-Lighting can make or break a scheme, and as stylists and interior designers will often explain, there’s no space where it matters more than in our multitasking living rooms.
-The key to a well lit small living room is to introduce multiple layers that integrate both ambient, decorative and task lighting seamlessly.
+Small living room lighting ideas aren't just about picking light fittings with the right proportions: lighting can make or break a scheme, and as stylists and interior designers will often explain, there’s no space where it matters more than in multi-tasking small living rooms.

 Getting the balance right between lighting types, sources and styles can be tricky, especially in a small living room.
 ‘Lighting helps create the atmosphere in a living room,’ says interior designer Amy Jones.
 ‘It’s the space where a multitude of activities take place from entertaining friends and bingeing on box sets to reading – so you need a carefully considered lighting plan that facilitates all of those things.’